huntikins/Portfolio_v6/content/posts/hello-world.md

 **Cookies**: Use [Cookies](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/cookies) to check if the modal has already been triggered and based on that display or hide the modal from the user - this is especially helpful for modals that are triggered by a non-interactive event like session duration or scrolling.

 **Teleportation**: Sometimes, rendering modals inside of a navigation bar or other areas of your app seems like it doesn't fit the overall structure of your HTML document.
 Using the [Teleportation](https://medium.com/better-programming/what-is-react-teleportation-7d9c5f6eacee) property in React you can keep your structure organized and place things where they make the most sense.

-If you liked this article or have questions of comments feel free to reach out on twitter [@trammellwebdev](https://twitter.com/trammellwebdev)